This is our review of the HSBC Premier Mastercard credit card.

 What is the HSBC Premier Mastercard sign-up bonus?

 The card currently has no sign-up bonus.
-There are very rare promotions offering bonus HSBC points – the last version, which offered 10,000 bonus points, ended in March 2019.
+There are very occasional promotions offering bonus HSBC points or a small cashback incentive, but no more than once per year.

 Any other benefits?

 The HSBC Premier bank account and credit card, between them, offer a range of financial and insurance benefits – see the website for details.
 These include 0% interest on balance transfers for 18 months from account opening (1.4% fee) and 0% interest on purchases for nine months from account opening.

 - the ability to buy airport lounge access via LoungeKey for £20 per visit per person